cbgermany/github-actions/README.md

-# github-actions
+# GitHub Actions

-A collection of GitHub Actions
+A Collection of GitHub Actions